treepruner/ReproducibleResearch/PA2_template.md

 #### EVTYPE Grouping Table
-The mapping table needs to be extracted from the HTML/PDF and created locally to reproduce the results.
+The mapping table needs to be extracted from the HTML/PDF and created locally to reproduce this analysis.

 ```r